aztack/roo-task-man/README.md

   return { title, desc };
 }
 ```
 You should see the title surrounded with `===` in the list.
-If not, confirm you built with `-tags js_hooks` and passed `--hooks-dir`.
+If not, confirm you passed `--hooks-dir`.
 The engine strips `export` keywords automatically for compatibility with plain scripts.

 Debugging hooks
 - Run with `--debug` to see loader and call logs, e.g.: